fonttools/fonttools/Doc/source/designspaceLib/readme.rst

    location.
 Returns None if there isn't one.
 -  ``normalizeLocation(aLocation)``: return a dict with normalized axis values.
--  ``normalize()``: normalize the geometry of this designspace: scale all the locations of all masters and ins tnces to the ``-1 - 0 - 1`` value.
+-  ``normalize()``: normalize the geometry of this designspace: scale all the locations of all masters and instances to the ``-1 - 0 - 1`` value.
 -  ``loadSourceFonts()``: Ensure SourceDescriptor.font attributes are loaded, and return list of fonts.
 -  ``tostring(encoding=None)``: Returns the designspace as a string.
 Default